TD-Addon/StandardsValidator/README.md

 Such as a chest owned by a friendly NPC standing by the side of the road.
 Or a container plant in a public square.
 It will also report cases where ownership has been applied overzealously.
 Some of these, like unnamed activators, don't matter or only matter in unlikely circumstances.
-It would be best to fix these anyway, of only to reduce file size.
+It would be best to fix these anyway, if only to reduce file size.

 ### Usage
 Because the check requires knowledge of object types, it needs more data to work with than just the file that needs checking.